 Question 21: Must we fill in all of the telephone contact numbers on the letter to parents?

 Your district may select what supports you wish to provide to parents who are asked to complete the survey.
 You may use all of them if you wish.
 WSPEI and WI FACETS personnel are familiar with the survey and are prepared to assist districts.
-If you wish to use a local family resource center, district staff, or cultural liaison, you will need to familiarize them with the survey (scripts for preschool or 6-21 surveys) and how to provide assistance.
+If you wish to use a local family resource center, district staff, or cultural liaison, you will need to familiarize them with the survey and how to provide assistance.
 If you will not use a resource, you may remove it from the letter before generating the mail merge.

 Question 22: The mail merge is not working.